haraka/Haraka/docs/plugins/rcpt_to.in_host_list.md

 This plugin is the mainstay of an inbound Haraka server.
 It should list the domains that are local to the host.
 Mails that have RCPT TO not matching a host in the given list will be passed onto other rcpt hooks.
-If no rcpt hooks accept the connection, it will be rejected.
+If no rcpt hook accepts the connection, it will be rejected.

 ## Configuration